 The identification of the ARS reported in this work is the first of its type in S. meliloti as it is encoded on the chromosome.
-To test the sequence limits required for the autonomous replication ability of the sequence from the S. meliloti chromosome we used the formation of S. meliloti Rm5004 transconjugant colonies upon transfer of various recombinant oric plasmids.
-These experiments suggest that the size of oriC is much larger than the other well characterized minimal alphaproteo-bacterial origin from C. crescentus of 437 bp (Marczynski, Lentine, and Shapiro, The minimal size of the S. meliloti oriC is 1802 1995). base pairs (Figure 3).
-This size may be significantly reduced if the hemE open reading frame is not required but a deletion analysis has not been done.
-The 5' sequence limits of oric have been mapped to within 19 base pairs downstream of hemE and encoded within the 19 base pairs is a perfect match to the DnaA box (TGATCCACA) found in the C. crescentus chromosome origin.
+To test the sequence limits required for the autonomous replication ability of the sequence from the S. meliloti chromosome we used the formation of S. meliloti

+Rm5004 transconjugant colonies upon transfer of various recombinant oriC plasmids.
+These experiments suggest that the size of oriC is much larger than the other well characterized minimal alphaproteo-bacterial origin from C. crescentus of 437 bp (Marczynski, Lentine, and Shapiro, The minimal size of the S. meliloti oriC is 1802 This size may be significantly base pairs (Figure 3). reduced if the hemE open reading frame is not required but a deletion analysis has not been done.
+The 5' sequence limits of oriC have been mapped to within 19 base pairs downstream of hemE and encoded within the 19 base pairs is a perfect match to the DnaA box (TGATCCACA) found in the C. crescentus chromosome origin.
 Four other DnaA boxes that match the expanded E. coli DnaA binding consensus sequence (Schaefer and Messer, 1991) are present in the 3 kb PCR product cloned in pTH838.
-Three of these binding sites into the 477 base pair hemE - Y02793 intergenic fall region.
-Site-directed mutagenesis creating either three or four base pair deletions in the five predicted binding sites indicated that all DnaA boxes located in the intergenic region are required for Rm5004 transconjugant colony formation.
+Three of these binding sites fall into the 477 base pair hemE - Y02793 intergenic region.
+Site-directed mutagenesis creating either three or four base pair deletions in the five predicted binding indicated that all DnaA boxes located in intergenic region are required for Rm5004 transconjugant colony formation.

-The mutations in the DnaA boxes in the hemE - Y02793intergenic region as well as a four base pair deletion in an XmaIII recognition site were tested to determine if they altered the hemE and Y02793 promoter activities.
-Initially the β -qlucuronidase assay on Rm5004 strains containing recombinant pFUS1 reporter plasmids with wildtype and mutant intergenic sequences cloned in both orientations revealed that all mutations in the intergenic region appeared to alter hemE transcription with little effect on the Y02793 promoter.
-We were unsure what effect cloning the intergenic sequences into pFUS1 would have on the copy number or the reporter and hence the gene dosage of gusA.
-Therefore GusA activity was corrected by dividing the specific activity (Miller units) by the relative copy reporter plasmid (determined number of the by quantification of band intensities in a Southern blot).
-The corrected units revealed that all mutations in the intergenic region reduced transcription of hemE.
-It is if variability in copy number of unclear the the recombinant pFUS1 plasmids was due to the cloned DNA or if pFUS1 is naturally maintained in S. meliloti cell in variable numbers.
+The mutations in the DnaA boxes in the hemE - Y02793 intergenic region as well as a four base pair deletion in an XmaIII recognition site were tested to determine if they altered the hemE and Y02793 promoter activities.
+Initially the $\beta$ -glucuronidase assay on Rm5004 strains containing recombinant pFUS1 reporter plasmids with wildtype and mutant intergenic sequences cloned in both orientations revealed that all mutations in the intergenic region appeared to alter hemE transcription with little effect on the Y02793 promoter.
+We were unsure what effect cloning the intergenic sequences into pFUS1 would have on the copy number or the reporter and hence the gene dosage of qusA.
+Therefore GusA activity was corrected by dividing the specific activity (Miller units) by the relative copy number of the reporter plasmid (determined by quantification of band intensities in a Southern blot).
+The corrected units revealed that all mutations in the intergenic region reduced transcription of hemE. unclear if the variability in copy number of recombinant pFUS1 plasmids was due to the cloned DNA or if pFUS1 is naturally maintained in S. meliloti cell variable numbers.
 Recall that all of the mutations in the hemE - Y02793 intergenic region in the context of the 3 kb oriC sequence abolish transconjugant colony formation when these mutant plasmids are transferred into Rm5004 (Figure 4) and thus it is likely that appropriate levels of hemE transcription are required for replication of the S. meliloti chromosome.

-In C. crescentus an origin-internal hemE promoter is important for the regulation of DNA replication and all mutations that reduce hemE transcription from either the weak or the strong promoter also impair replication suggesting that transcription of hemE is required for The strong hemE promoter (originating inside replication.
-Cori) has been implicated as a developmentally regulated promoter because there is preferential transcription from this promoter at the stalked cell pole (cell undergoing DNA and when transcription from replication) this strong promoter is impaired such that it is equally expressed at both cell poles, the control of replication is lost in progeny cells (Marczynski, Lentine, and Shapiro, 1995).
+In C. crescentus an origin-internal hemE promoter is important for the regulation of DNA replication and all mutations that reduce hemE transcription from either the the strong promoter also impair replication weak or suggesting that transcription of hemE is required for replication.
+The strong hemE promoter (originating inside Cori) has been implicated as a developmentally regulated promoter because there is preferential transcription from this promoter at the stalked cell pole (cell undergoing DNA and when transcription from this replication) promoter is impaired such that it is equally expressed at both cell poles, the control of replication is lost in progeny cells (Marczynski, Lentine, and Shapiro, 1995).